-It’s a new year: got your notebook?
+It’s a new year: what’s in your notebook?
 You know, that one with all of your passwords, account numbers, doctor names, and that very important song that must be played at your funeral.

 Yeah, that notebook.
 Where is it?
 It might reside digitally on your computer or in the cloud, or it might be a pile of papers in a file cabinet, or it might be in an old-fashioned 3-ring binder.
 The new year is a good time to ask: how easily can someone who needs it find it?

 Everyone needs a someone in mind for the notebook.
 Your someone (Kate Hufnagel, the Digital Wrangler, calls this Your Person) is who will step in for you and help to handle things when you can’t.
 If an immediate someone does not spring to mind, consider asking a professional to be that someone – an attorney, accountant, or professional fiduciary, for example.